mksipe/mksipe/posts/hardeningFTP.md

 #### Set a UMASK

 Default file permissions are not secured.
-Change it to a secured value.
+Change it to a guaranteed value.

 `Umask 022`

 ---